buildkite/docs/pages/pipelines/tags.md

 # Pipeline tags

-You can now tag your pipelines and search for them through the search bar.
-Tags are beneficial when you have many pipelines and would like to group them so you can filter through them quickly.
+Pipeline tags allow you to tag and search for your pipelines using the search bar.
+Tags are beneficial when you have many pipelines and would like to group and filter through them quickly.

 <%= image "pipeline-tag-search.png", alt: "Imagine showing pipeline tag search" %>

+## Using tags

 Tags are unique per pipeline.
 You can only add the same tag once.
 Tags are limited to five per pipeline, and are no longer than 64 chars.
 Tag names support emoji and text.